meeque/tls-playground/acme/README.md

             Without this option, let 'certbot' generate an CSR internally.

   -m, --manual
-            When running the sign command, manually resolve ACME challenges.
+            When running the sign command, manually complete ACME challenges.
-            This can be useful when running TP on a host with with a different DNS domain name or with no DNS domain name at all. 'certbot' will print instructions on how to resolve the challenges.
+            This can be useful when running TP on a host with with a different DNS domain name or with no DNS domain name at all. 'certbot' will print instructions on how to complete the challenges.
-            Without this option, 'certbot' will use the TP built-in challenges web-server to resolve challenges.
+            Without this option, 'certbot' will use the TP built-in challenges web-server to complete challenges.
 You will need to start the challenges web-server beforehand though, see 'challenges' commands above.